Technology Training - Click Here!

 (click to view full)

-ThyssenKrupp puts a positive face on the deal, correctly noting that the planned joint venture would improve export opportunities for its frigates and corvettes, especially in the middle east.
+Back in 2009, ThyssenKrupp put a positive face on things.
+Submarines remained a source of strength worth keeping, and the planned joint venture would improve export opportunities for its frigates and corvettes, especially in the middle east.
 TKMS’ K130 Braunschweig class corvettes might have been quite suitable for the UAE, for instance; instead, Fincantieri will provide 1-2 corvettes based on its Commandanti class.
 This had been a frequent pattern for Blohm + Voss.
 The firm has fielded a string of fine ship designs, from its various MEKO OPV/ corvette/ frigate options, to the F124 Saschen class advanced air defense frigate and the new F125 expeditionary frigate.
 Of these, only the MEKO has enjoyed export success.

-Abu Dhabi MAR’s also creates a strong player in the mega-yacht sector, which has suffered recently from order cancellations and lower volumes as a result of the global economic crisis.
-That may pick up in future, but the current period is one of consolidation and survival.
-Abu Dhabi MAR Group had acquired about a 12% share of the market before this acquisition, which may leave them in a good position if they can manage to successfully integrate 4+ shipyards in 3 countries into a single, functioning entity.
-No mean feat, that, but it is where the firm has been placing its bets.
-Given the Middle East’s status as a key order center for superyachts, a local player may indeed be able to gain traction, and key intelligence, that others lack.
+Abu Dhabi MAR Group had acquired about a 12% share of the mega-yacht market before the 2009 deal, which may yetleave them in a good position if they can manage to successfully integrate 4+ shipyards in 3 countries into a single, functioning entity.
+No mean feat, that, but this is where the firm placed its bets.
+Given the Middle East’s status as a key order center for super-yachts, a local player may indeed be able to gain traction, and key intelligence, that others lack.

 Contracts & Key Events